One of the best places to grow old? Washington has 8th-highest life expectancy in U.S., study finds

 - Drug overdoses: Washington ranks No. 35 with 15.2 drug overdoses per 100,000 people.
 West Virginia had the most drug overdoses with 57.8 per 100,000 people.
 Nebraska had the fewest with 8.1 per 100,000.

-- Liver disease: Washington ranks No. 20 with 11.4 liver related deaths per 100,000.
+- Liver disease: Washington ranks No. 20 with 11.4 liver-related deaths per 100,000.
 That’s a 32.6 percent increase over previous years, according to the CDC.
 New Mexico had the most liver-related deaths with 26.8 per 100,000 people.
 Maryland had the fewest with 6.6 per 100,000.

-Until the past three years, the average American life expectancy had been increasing for decades, according to the study, which found that such a consistent decline in nationwide life expectancy hasn’t been seen since the three-year period between 1915 and 1918.

 Overall, residents of Hawaii have the longest life expectancy at birth: 81.3 years.
 Mississippi’s 74.7-year life expectancy is the nation’s lowest.
-The nine states with the lowest life expectancy figures are all in the South, the study found.
+The nine states with the lowest life-expectancy figures are all in the South, the study found.

+Life expectancy can also vary quite a bit within a state.
+A 2017 University of Washington study of life expectancy figures found significant disparities across Washington’s counties.
+The gaps correlated with factors such as a county’s obesity and smoking rates, average income and level of access to quality health care.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.